![]() |

 2) Shoot three 5 round groups from seated / benchrest at 25 yards.
 Use a 6" paper plate as the target.
 Shoot the best groups you can.
-On every shot, hold the trigger back hard.
-Do not release it until the gun is back on target.
-Then slowly release the trigger until it resets, then press slowly.
+Each time the gun recoils, let the trigger fully release (keeping your finger in contact with the trigger but not holding it back or preventing it from resetting), and then take up the slack as soon as the sights are back on target.
 Measure your group size for each drill and write down those numbers.

 3) From two handed standing, dry fire 10 times at a 6" paper plate at 25 yards.
-Use the same trigger control technique.
+Concentrate on taking up the slack and then pressing smoothly straight to the rear, with NO movement of the sights as you press.

 4) Shoot two more 5 round groups at 25 yards from two handed standing.
 Measure the group size and compare them to your benchrest groups.
 Ideally they should be the same.